Yaslen Clemente Sizzles In Promotional Bang Energy Video While Rocking Tiny Pink Bikini

 She emitted a sultry energy as she pouted and stared directly at the camera.
 Her mid-length highlighted blond hair was styled in natural-looking curls that fell around her shoulders.
 Her long nails appeared to be manicured and were finished with a bold white polish.

 The model rocked a minuscule pink bathing suit from Bikinis By Yas, a swimwear company she founded.
-The versatile top featured strings that Yaslen tied in the front, a bandeau style body that tightly wrapped around her busty assets, and peekaboo cut-outs that flaunted an ample amount of her cleavage and underboob.
+The versatile top featured strings she tied in the front, a bandeau style body that tightly wrapped around her busty assets, and peekaboo cutouts that flaunted an ample amount of her cleavage and underboob.
 She teamed the garment with matching thong bottoms that offered just minimal coverage as they showcased her bodacious booty and curvaceous hips.
 She also accentuated her slender core by lifting the briefs’ adjustable side-straps up past her hipbones.

 In the post’s caption, she expressed that she enjoys hanging out poolside.
-She also promoted Bang Energy, and tagged their’s as well as their CEO’s Instagram handles.
+She also promoted Bang Energy and tagged the Instagram handles of the company and their CEO.

 The attention-grabbing video, which went live just 30 minutes ago, has already accumulated more than 7,000 plays and 3,000 likes, proving to be an instant hit with Yaslen’s following.
 Dozens of fans also showered the model with compliments on her body, beauty, and bikini in the comments section.

-“Wow this bikini,” one user wrote, adding a string of heart-eyes symbols.
+“Wow this bikini,” one user wrote, adding a string of heart-eyes symbols to their words.

 “Your confidence is so inspiring babe,” chimed in a second fan.